In Other Words 2017

 In Some Kid Lived Here, a lone kid roams undetected from home to home with nowhere to call his own, and le…

-Finn-Ole Heinrich Translated from German by Katy Derbyshire
+Author: Finn-Ole Heinrich Translator: from German by Katy Derbyshire

 Mona's parents call her Groana because she's sometimes grumpy and loses her temper.
 She and her mother have moved out of their home and into a strange flat on the other side of town.
 Mona doesn't know why, and plans to put things right as soon as possible.
 At her new school, she reluctantly makes friends with a boy called Mo.
 Mo knows why the new flat is so …